OnLeeTwo/module-6-OnLeeTwo/README.md

 ## Future Goals

-- Add enclosure function to add an manage animal distribution
 - Add zoo entry function to manage zoo visit
 - Integrate all the function to generate a full working report